JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_6.md

 About the origin of mind, the Papers are more detailed than Whitehead.
 They state the origin of mind to be from the cosmic mind of the third person of the Trinity, the Eternal Spirit from whom it is routed via the Master Spirits to the Universe Mother Spirit, thence via the Adjutant Mind Spirits to the animal life forms of their worlds.
 At a lower level, the Master Physical Controllers serve as controllers and directors of the pre-adjutant mind levels, the levels of non-teachable or mechanical mind.
 (403)

 Perhaps this reference to mechanical mind means that the Papers are speaking of a similar function for mind way beyond material life and all the way to the sub-atomic as did Whitehead.
-This is suggested by: "the nonteachable mind functions on many levels beside that of primitive planetary life."
+This is suggested by: “the nonteachable mind functions on many levels beside that of primitive planetary life.”
 (480)

 For simplifying purposes, at its higher levels mind and its functions may be pictured as a fields centered in the Universe Mother Spirits--somewhat like a compass operating in the magnetic field of a planet.
 Each compass operates to point direction in an apparently inexhaustible field, at least unless and until it is demagnetized.
 When death 'de-magnetizes' our minds, we have to find a new mind source, something that is accomplished on the mansion worlds where our new mind goes through a long series of adaptations that finally render it suitable as spirit-mind.